HZcohort/DiNetxify/README.md

 """
 ```

-Additionally, you can generate a basic descriptive table 1 for all variables in your phenotype data using the `Table1()` method and save it to an Excel file:
+Additionally, you can generate a basic descriptive table 1 (`pd.DataFrame`) for all variables in your phenotype data using the `Table1()` method and save it to multiple formats (e.g., .csv/.tsv/.xlsx):

 ```python
 table_1 = data.Table1()